Are Seed Oils Safe and Healthy for Consumption?

 So, what’s the problem with seed oils?

-But just because it’s not considered unsafe by the FDA, doesn’t mean that seed oils are “healthy.”
+Just because seed oils are not considered unsafe by the FDA, doesn’t mean that they are “healthy.”

 Seed oils may contribute to inflammation, raising the risk for various diseases and weight gain.
 However, healthy experts are really divided.
 One camp suggests you eliminate industrial seed oils from your diet, while the other believes there’s not enough evidence to support this suggestion.

-Unsaturated fat also can be broken into two groups – trans and cis.
+Unsaturated fat also can be broken into 2 groups – trans and cis.
 Let’s start with trans fats and then we’ll tie everything back to seed oils.

 Trans fats can be found in small amounts in animal products, but most often, they’re lab created.
 Manufacturers add hydrogen to an oil, solidifying it to make products like vegetable shortening and margarine.
 The process is called hydrogenation, and originally, hydrogenated fats were created to help us lower saturated fat consumption.
-However, over time, studies found that hydrogenated (or trans) fats are more harmful than saturated fats; they trigger inflammation, raising your risk for pain syndromes, asthma, cancer, heart disease, type 2 diabetes and certain types of arthritis.
+However, over time, studies found that hydrogenated (or trans) fats are more harmful than saturated fats; they trigger inflammation, raising your risk for:

 Cis fats can be either monounsaturated (omega-9 fatty acids) or polyunsaturated (omega-3 or omega-6 fatty acids).
 All these types of fat are necessary for health.
 But we acquire them differently.